 Bus passengers are rarely at fault in a bus accident, although there are rare situations where a passenger might be distracting enough to cause the driver to crash.
 Most of the time, the at-fault party is the bus driver or another driver who crashed into the bus.
 Your lawyer can investigate the accident and what happened to pinpoint the responsible party.

-As the victim in a bus accident, you have the legal right to seek compensation for your medical costs, lost wages, pain and suffering, and other damages.
+As the victim of a bus accident, you have the legal right to seek compensation for your medical costs, lost wages, pain and suffering, and other damages.
 You can file a personal injury claim with the at-fault party’s insurance company.
-Your lawyer can help you fight for a settlement that covers your costs.
+A bus accident attorney in Sandy Springs can help you fight for a settlement that covers your costs.